Juliop1980/deep-encode/src/NN/README.md

 pip install virtualenv
 ```

-_create a directory to save virtual environments_
+_create a directory to save virtual environments and enter it_
 ```
 mkdir virtualenvs
 cd virtualenvs